karthikhosur/italtoken/whitepaper.md

 #### 2.1.3.4 Advanced Recovery Procedures

-In the event of a major system failure or compromise, the platform implements these recovery procedures:
+In the event of a major system failure or compromise, the CVmine platform implements these recovery procedures:

 1. **Immediate Suspension**: Upon detection of anomalies, the system temporarily suspends new off-chain transactions
 2. **State Verification**: All user balances are verified against the last blockchain settlement and cryptographic receipts